The Lost World (2001 film): Reception

-John Leonard TV critic for New York magazine praised the special effects for the time, saying "New Zealand looks like Brazil, and the beasts are the best ever on a small screen."
+John Leonard, TV critic for New York magazine praised the special effects for the time, saying "New Zealand looks like Brazil, and the beasts are the best on a small screen."
 Writing for DVD Talk, Holly E. Ordway described the series as "a straightforward and entertaining adventure story", praising the modernised changes made to the book's storyline but calling the characters "caricatures".
-The DVD box art for the region 2 release has a quote from The Saturday Times which states "Mix one part animated dinosaurs with two parts breaches and bonnets and an instant BBC classic is born".
+Writing for Moria Reviews, Richard Scheib noted that the production was intended as a follow-up to the BBC documentary series Walking with Dinosaurs (1999), using the same visual effects company Framestore, and that the mini-series was largely faithful to the Arthur Conan Doyle novel.
+The DVD box art for the region 2 release has a quote from The Saturday Times which states "Mix one part animated dinosaurs with two parts breeches and bonnets and an instant BBC classic is born".